Skip to content

 Sonny’s teacher (portrayed by Eva Scott) plays a key role in his growth, helping him navigate his trauma and build the courage to speak, especially as he grapples with the loss of his mother who Sonny believes he is responsible for due to his stutter.

 The stutter itself becomes a powerful metaphor for how society marginalises the voices of the poor and disadvantaged.
-The principal (portrayed by Jess Murrain) acts as the suede villain of the play where we learn that the pressure from the government to meet quotas and standards often doesn’t align with the real help disadvantaged students need to truly be successful.
+The principal (portrayed by Jess Murrain) acts as the pseudo villain of the play where we learn that the pressure from the government to meet quotas and standards often doesn’t align with the real help disadvantaged students need to truly be successful.

 The play masterfully illustrates that the struggle to be understood is universal.
 It uses Sonny’s stutter not just as a unique struggle for him, but as a lens through which to explore broader issues of communication, isolation, and societal indifference.
 Roshi's experiences further deepen this message, making the play's commentary on society's refusal to listen even more powerful.